 Since the end of the Brexit transition period on January 1, 2021, Great Britain (England, Scotland and Wales) has not been directly subject to EU law and has operated under a separate regulatory regime to the EU.
 It is currently unclear to what extent the UK Government will seek to align its regulations with the EU.
-EU law which has been transposed into

-UK law through secondary legislation still remains applicable in Great Britain.
-However, under the Retained EU Law (Revocation and Reform) Bill 2022, a targeted number of EU-derived laws will be revoked in 2023.
+EU law which has been transposed into UK law through secondary legislation still remains applicable in Great Britain, however, new EU legislation such as the CTR is not applicable in Great Britain post-Brexit.
 While the UK has indicated a general intention that new laws regarding the development, manufacture and commercialization of medicinal products in the UK will align closely with EU law, there remain limited detailed proposals for the future regulation of medicinal products.